miguoliang/be-it-forever/docs/card-review-sequence-diagram.md

 ### Performance Optimizations

-1. **Optimistic Updates**: Immediate UI feedback without waiting for server
+1. **Optimistic Updates**: Immediate UI feedback without waiting for server (cards marked as reviewed today)
 2. **React Query Caching**: Reduces unnecessary API calls
-3. **No Refetch After Review**: Since reviewed cards have `next_review_date` set to future, they won't appear in due queries.
-The optimistic removal is sufficient.
+3. **No Refetch After Review**: Cards reviewed today are included in the initial fetch (via the "reviewed today" query), so they remain in the collection.
+The optimistic marking is sufficient since the card is already in the local state.
+4. **Daily Progress Tracking**: Progress indicator displays daily progress (cards reviewed today / total cards for today) without refetching
-4. **Index Management**: Automatically adjusts card index when cards are removed
+5. **Index Management**: Automatically navigates to next unreviewed card after review
+6. **Day-Based Persistence**: Cards reviewed today persist their reviewed state across page refreshes within the same day, based on `last_reviewed_at` field from database